 There are several national awareness days or weeks throughout the year that have been earmarked for activity around death and dying.
 These are ideal opportunities for churches to engage in public conversation around grief and dying and to hold events for people to talk, whether that be in preparing for death or activities for the bereaved.

 One such week is Hospice UK’s ‘Dying Matters week’ in May, which has been growing in popularity over the past 10 years.
-The 2020 Dying Matters week is 11th-17th May and the theme is listening, entitled ‘Dying To Be Heard’.

 We hope to share ideas of what churches are doing and decide to do as one off events at key times.
 But for now please see the Dying Matters website about this week, and also our page on Pre-Death Support which gives several ideas of one-off events that churches could arrange to talk about death during Dying Matters week or on another occasion.